[Toy Review] Lovense Osci 3

 There were also a few things about the Lovense Nora I wasn’t so fond of.

-• At this price (£179 at full price) it really should be at least IPX7 waterproof to allow for use in the bath.
+• At the high price-point, this toy really should be at least IPX7 waterproof to allow for use in the bath.

 • The manual control buttons are tiny, as are the symbols on them.
 This makes it challenging to change settings without needing to pause and look at the buttons.

 • I wish the manual option had dual-directional controls.
 As it is, you can only scroll one way through the settings.
-This means that, if you want to go down a setting, you have to scroll all the way through to get back to the previous one.
+This means that, if you want to go down a setting, you have to scroll all the way back through.

 • The colour.
 Sorry.
 It’s a really ugly shade of pink.